-These above segments are shown in Figure 5.
+These above segments are shown in Figure 4.
 The scope of this Master Plan includes only the segments that are operated and maintained by Ramsey County Parks and Recreation, starting at Larpenteur Avenue and north to County Road J, Segments 2B, 3, 2C, and 4.
 The trail between Downtown Saint Paul and Larpenteur Avenue is under the jurisdiction of the City Saint Paul and discussion of these segments is provided for reference only.
-The segments which will be designed and constructed as part of the Rush Line BRT project (further detailed in Section 2.
+The segments which will be designed and constructed as part of the Rush Line BRT project (further detailed in Section 1.
 4. 1) are labeled as segments 2A, 2B, and 2C.

-Figure 5.
+Figure 4.
 Bruce Vento Trail Segment Status

-2. 3.
+1. 3.
 PUBLIC ENGAGEMENT AND MUNICIPAL SUPPORT

 Public, stakeholder, and agency engagement for the Bruce Vento Trail occurred over the development of multiple projects and planning studies over the course of several years.
-The sections below summarize the engagement events conducted In general, the County's approach to public engagement focused on the following guiding principles:
+The sections below summarize the engagement events conducted.